Clemapfel/jluna/README.md

 + call C++ functions from julia using any julia-type
 + assigning C++-side proxies also mutates the corresponding variable with the same name julia-side
 + julia-side values, including temporaries, are kept safe from the garbage collector while they are in use C++-side
-+ verbose exception forwarding from Julia, compile-time assertions
++ verbose exception forwarding from julia, compile-time assertions
 + wraps [most](./docs/quick_and_dirty.md#list-of-unboxables) of the relevant C++ `std` objects and types
-+ multidimensional, iterable array interface with Julia-style indexing
++ multidimensional, iterable array interface with julia-style indexing
++ manual written by a human for beginners
-+ human-written manual, including inline documentation for IDEs for both C++ and Julia code
++ inline documentation for IDEs for both C++ and Julia code
 + freely mix `jluna` and the C-API
 + And more!